unkyulee/micro-journal/micro-journal-rev-4-esp32/readme.md

 ## Challenges - finding a software

-I tried to find a open source solution that has already done this type of device before.
-Micro controller with keyboard, and a little word processing software to handle the typing experiece on the go.

-There are few projects that has to do with the keyboard and micro controller, but not the software that can handle the display and the word processing experience.
-This was really a challenge.
-In theory, those terminal based word processors that existed quite some time ago, could be ported to ESP32? ...
-Anyone would have done it?
-Maybe, but I couldn't find one.
+I searched for an open-source solution that had previously developed a device similar to what I envisioned: a microcontroller with a keyboard and integrated word processing software for typing on the go.
+While I found a few projects related to keyboards and microcontrollers, none of them included the necessary software to handle display and word processing.
+This presented a considerable challenge.
+In theory, I considered that terminal-based word processors from the past could potentially be ported to the ESP32.
+Perhaps someone had already attempted it, but I couldn't find any such project.

-So, I decided to build a ESP32 firmware that can handle some word processing experience, and also handle the google drive sync, that can sync files to the personal drive.
+Consequently, I made the decision to develop an ESP32 firmware myself.
+This firmware would not only provide basic word processing capabilities but also include functionality for syncing files with Google Drive, enabling seamless integration with personal cloud storage.

 ![word processor](/micro-journal-rev-4-esp32/doc/003.jpg)

-> To make ESP32 behave like a writerDeck, you need a software to do so.
-I couldn't find the one.
-So I built one myself.

-This is the biggest challenge of the project.
-Software that I built, is not anywhere going to be close to the commercially built devices.
-At least at the moment.
-But this was the best shot I had.
+> In order to transform the ESP32 into a WriterDeck, it required specialized software, which I couldn't find available.
+Therefore, I took it upon myself to develop the necessary software from scratch.

+The most significant challenge of the project was developing the software.
+While the software I built may not yet match the sophistication of commercially produced devices, it was the best solution available to me at the time.

 # Step 1.
 Handwired Keyboard

 ![Handwired Keyboard](/micro-journal-rev-4-esp32/doc/004.jpg)

-DIY with micro controller means, you may need to wire things on your own.
-One of the things that I went on building by hand is the keyboard.
-I wanted to split the keyboard and put the display in the middle.
+DIY projects involving microcontrollers often require hands-on wiring and assembly.
+One aspect I tackled personally was building the keyboard from scratch.
+My vision was to split the keyboard and position the display in the center, which required careful manual construction.

 ![Split Keyboard](/micro-journal-rev-4-esp32/doc/005.jpg)

-The dimension of the keyboard, and being it splitted and also the the display.
-I didn't even look for an option that I could buy off the shelf.

-You can find many resources from the youtube for building a hand wired keyboard.
-The easier approach for me was to print the keyboard plate and place the switches.
-Others may find the PCB approach easier.
-This is really up to you to find the build method that fits your needs.

-Things that you need to do, is to place the switches, and wired each legs one in horizontal direction and the others in vertical direction.
-Creating columns and rows matrix.
-One of the horizontal or vertical needs to have diodes installed to prevent the ghosting.
+I didn't even consider purchasing off-the-shelf options for the dimensions of the split keyboard and display.
+Instead, I relied on resources available on platforms like YouTube for guidance on building a hand-wired keyboard.
+For me, the simpler approach involved 3D printing the keyboard plate and installing the switches manually, while others might prefer the PCB method.

+The key steps involve placing the switches and wiring each leg horizontally and vertically to create a matrix of columns and rows.
+To prevent ghosting, it's necessary to install diodes on either the horizontal or vertical connections.
+The specific build method chosen depends on individual preferences and needs.

 STL files for the keyboard can be found that the following folder in the repository